Cinnamon Chocolate Babka Muffins

 - 1 1/2 teaspoons instant yeast (SAF Gold instant yeast suggested)

 - 2 1/4 cups (270 grams) all purpose flour

 - 1/2 teaspoon salt

-- 6 tablespoons unsalted butter, softened and cut into 12 pieces
+- 6 tablespoons (85 grams) unsalted butter, room temperature, cut into 12 pieces

 - 1 teaspoons cinnamon

 - 1 teaspoon vanilla extract